"Is the food to your liking, Hector?" Prince Tristan asked me, with a genuinely concerned expression on his face.

 Of course, I did have to pee, but there was another reason I wanted to leave Hector behind for a second.
 I noticed a lost human female a few minutes earlier, and I think I've finally found her.

-I crept up to the human woman as best as I could, though it's hard to sneak in armor, as well as staying quiet when you're so damned huge in comparison to everything else that evolved on the planet.
+I crept up to the human woman as best as I could, though it's hard to sneak in armor, as well as staying quiet when you're so damned huge in comparison to her.

 She turned around to me, startled, and her horse reared itself, making her fall off.
 It attempted to dash off, but I swiftly kicked it to the side, causing the girl to scream in horror.
 I don't believe the horse died from the impact, but it may have a limp after this.
 Oh, how I've missed toying with humans.
 Hector meant a lot to me, but this woman should have known it would be suicide to travel in this forest alone.